 "What would be a positive move would be if they release all the pertinent records," she said.

-The suit, filed Aug.
-23 on behalf of Secondary Parent Council, claims Newark violated public records laws by not releasing correspondence between officials about the donation.
+, claims Newark violated public records laws by not releasing correspondence between officials about the donation.

 The 30-year-old advocacy group, made up of parents and grandparents of Newark students, had filed an open records request April 5 to review correspondence between Zuckerberg, Booker, Gov. Chris Christie and Acting Education Commissioner Chris Cerf.
 But after two extensions, that request was rejected by city officials in July — prompting the lawsuit.